Home Video Research/Materials

 rkitsos@sfu.ca

-Moving Matter (linolium short film) will have its world preimiere at the Dance on Camera Festival in New York City- Lincoln Center Feb 2024.
-The same film will screen at the Oslo Short Film Festival where it is nominated for best short film.
+Moving Matter (linolium short film) had its world preimiere at the Dance on Camera Festival in New York City- Lincoln Center Feb 2024.
+The same film screened at the Oslo Short Film Festival where it is nominated for best short film as well as screenings in Grece and Calgary.

 Vimeo trailer: Link